How to Lock Apps on iPhone and iPad: 6 Tested Ways in 2026

 How to lock apps on iPhone and iPad with Restrictions

-Applies to: any iOS version
+Applies to: All iOS versions

 For iOS 11 and earlier